MileHacker Logo

 • Taxis and ride-sharing services may offer more direct and less challenging transport than public buses.

-• Focus on areas known to possess better accessibility, like modern shopping centers or newer parks.
+• Focus on areas known to have better accessibility, like modern shopping centers or newer parks.

 Navigating Zhumadian

-Zhumadian's public transportation, specifically its bus network, offers an authentic method of experiencing the city.
+Zhumadian's public transportation, specifically its bus network, offers an authentic way to experience the city.
 While self-driving is challenging for foreign visitors, the combination of buses, taxis, and ride-sharing apps like Didi Chuxing provides ample options.